taftera/2025-shopify-stack/README.md

 ## Prerequisites

-You most already have a working environment w/ Node, NPM, Git & Shopify-cli.
+You most already have a working environment w/ Node(NVM 22), NPM, Git & Shopify-cli.
 If not, please install them first.

 ## Installation